AIR-THU/DAIR-V2X/docs/visualization.md

 ## Visualization tutorial

+### visualization for spd

+In SPD, we utilize [SUSTechPOINTS](https://github.com/naurril/SUSTechPOINTS) as the visualization tool for point cloud 3D bounding boxes and tracking IDS.
+SUSTechPOINTS is a Portable 3D Point Cloud Interactive Annotation Platform System.
+We offer a tool for converting labels from dair-v2x to SUS.
+For more details, please refer to [gen_SUS_label](../tools/visualize/gen_SUS_label.py)

+### visualization for vic3d
 We provide the tools to visualize the 3d label in images and point clouds, and visualize the prediction results.

 #### visualize 3d label in image